Monte Carlo Renormalization Group for Systems with Quenched Disorder

 We report in Fig. \ref{fig:dilute} the RG flow of the marginal distribution $Q_{\vec v}(K_{\text{nn}})$.
-The distribution initiating at $K_\DI = K_{\DI,c}$ converges to a fixed distribution, whereas for $K_{\DI} < K_{\DI,c}$ the distribution keeps drifting to lower couplings, and to higher couplings when $K_{\DI} > K_{\DI,c}$, as expected for convergence to the paramagnetic (PM) fixed point $(K_{\nn} \rightarrow 0)$ and to the ferromagnetic (FM) fixed point $(K_{\nn} \rightarrow \infty)$, respectively.
+The distribution initiating at $K_\DI = K_{\DI,c}$ converges to a fixed distribution, whereas for $K_{\DI}$ less and greater than $K_{\DI,c}$ the distribution approaches the paramagnetic and the ferromagnetic fixed points respectively.
 The marginal distributions $Q_{\vec v} (K_\nnn)$ and $Q_{\vec v}(K_\square)$ show similar behavior \cite{sm}.
-The RG evolution suggests that the PM and the FM fixed points are not effected by disorder, i.e. they correspond to homogeneous macroscopic phases.
-On the contrary the critical distribution has a finite width and is non-Gaussian as expected for systems that remain inhomogeneous at all length scales at criticality \cite{rare_region}.
+The RG evolution approaches a fixed critical distribution, which has finite width and is non-Gaussian indicating that the 2D DIM remains inhomogeneous at all length scales at criticality.
+Thus, the dilute and the pure Ising model in 2D do not share the same fixed-point.
+Indeed, although they have the same critical exponents, according to analytical \cite{Shalaev,andreas,shankar} and numerical \cite{dilute_mc} studies, the singular dependence of the specific heat with respect to temperature is modified by logarithmic factors in the diluted model compared to the pure model \cite{shankar}.

 As detailed in the supplementary material (SM) \cite{sm}, we use 17 coupling functions $U_\beta(\vec K)$ to represent the distribution $P_v(\vec K)$ in the computation of the critical exponents.
-Previous MC \cite{dilute_mc} and analytical \cite{Shalaev,andreas,shankar} studies have found that the dilute Ising model has the same critical exponents of the homogeneous Ising model in 2D.
-With the adopted representation we find a value of $2.018(6)$ for the leading even eigenvalue $\lambda^e$ of the Jacobian matrix, to be compared with $\lambda^e = 2$ of the homogeneous 2D Ising model.
-We could not reduce the error of our estimate by adding more $U_\beta$ functions, a finding that suggests that the renormalized Hamiltonian should include more couplings than just nearest neighbor, next nearest neighbor, and square terms for better accuracy.
-A more systematic study of the dependence of the leading eigenvalues on the RG couplings and their coupling functions is deferred to a future study.
+With the adopted representation we find a value of $2.018(6)$ for the leading even eigenvalue $\lambda^e$ of the Jacobian matrix, to be compared with $\lambda^e = 2$ of the pure Ising model.
+The error of our estimate was not reduced by adding more $U_\beta$ functions, suggesting that the renormalized Hamiltonian should include more couplings than just nearest neighbor, next nearest neighbor, and square terms for better accuracy.

-Next, we consider the random field Ising model:
+Next we consider the random TFIM on a periodic chain of $L$ spins with Hamiltonian:

+where $\hat{\sigma}^z$ and $\hat{\sigma}^x$ are the Pauli matrices.
+Here $k_i$ and $h_i$ are independently drawn from a Gaussian distribution with standard deviation 0.2, and mean equal to $K_\TFIM$ and $1.0$, respectively.
+By self-duality, the system experiences a ground-state quantum phase transition when $k_i$ and $h_i$ are drawn from the same distribution, i.e. when $K_\TFIM = 1.0$ \cite{fisher_prb}.
+The Trotter-approximation of this model at inverse temperature $\beta$ is an anisotropic nearest-neighbor Ising model on an $L \times \beta m$ periodic 2D lattice with classical Hamiltonian \cite{quantum_mcrg}: